 Limit orders explained

-- A limit-entry order enables you to enter a trade when the market hits a more favourable price, and are generally used when you know the price you want to pay for an asset
+They are generally used when you know the price you want to pay for an asset.

-- A limit-close order enables you to close a long position at a higher level than the current price, or a short position at a lower level
+A limit-close order enables you to close a trade at a more favourable price – which would be at a higher level for a long position and a lower level for a short position.

 For example, say Brent is currently trading at $63.50.
 Your technical analysis has shown that $64.00 is a significant level for this market, suggesting that if it hits this level it will continue moving upwards.

 You decide to buy Brent if it reaches $64.80 and place a stop-entry order at this level.
 Two hours later, and the market reaches $64.80, so your broker executes your stop and opens your trade.
 If the market price didn’t reach your price level, your order would never be executed.